olaasbo/composite-framework-thesis/readme.md

 # Python scripts for Post-processing
 The Grasshopper definition generates an Excel file -- both for global and local optimisation -- which are handled with different
-Pythonscripts to create plots and visualise the results.
+[PythonScripts](https://github.com/olaasbo/composite-framework-thesis/tree/main/PythonScripts) to create plots and visualise the results.